madinayusupova/outtalent_notes/Udacity_Data_Str&Algortms.md

 ## Linked List
 * Each element in array stores value and index, while in linked list each element stores value and reference to the next element
-* when you insert new element into linked list, firstly add link from new element to next one, before link from previous to new. so you don't lose a reference
+* When you insert new element into linked list, firstly add link from new element to next one, before link from previous to new. so you don't lose a reference
-* insertion, deletion - O(1)
+* Insertion, deletion - O(1)
 * Doubly linked list - where you have pointers to the next element and the previuos element

 ## Stacks
 *  You put elements on top and remove or look at the top element
 *  Useful when you care about only recent elements or the order in which you see and save elements matters
 *  Add element = push, Remove = pop
-*  in python we can use linked list to implement stack
+*  In python we can use linked list to implement stack
 *  L.I.F.O. = Last In, First Out

 ## Queues